HomeBlogExploring Current Collectors in PEM Fuel...

 Quick Definition

 A current collector is a conductive component in a PEM fuel cell that gathers electrons from the electrodes and delivers them to the external electrical circuit.
-It also supports gas distribution, water removal, and structural stability, ensuring efficient and reliable fuel cell operation.
+In practice, this role is split between two components working together, bipolar plates and gas diffusion layers, which also support gas distribution, water removal, and structural stability within the stack, ensuring efficient and reliable fuel cell operation.

 Introduction